4 Simple Ways to Protect Data From an IT Service Desk Expert

 Restarts work.
 They work because when a restart is initiated, the computer’s built-in team of automatic doctors will clear out all the electronic detritus that builds up in a device’s memory.
-Restarts stop all software and services, clean up the space and ensure everything is up to date.
+Restarts stop all the software and services, clean up the space and ensure everything is up to date.

 Save early.
 Save often.
 Save to the cloud.
 Ransomware is a big business.
-If you find yourself in a position where your data has been compromised and your machine overtaken, encrypted, and demanding some ridiculous sum of bitcoin, shut down your device and call the service desk immediately.
+If you find yourself in a position where your data has been compromised and your machine overtaken, encrypted, and demanding some ridiculous sum of bitcoin, shut down your device and call the service desk support immediately.
 Your service desk will be able to restore the device and protect data.
 Consistent backups are one of the best security defenses and will allow you to continue your work without missing a beat.

 Race Sorden is a Service Desk Lead at Frontline Managed Services.